Open-Systems-Pharmacology/Suite/README.md

-This open source Systems Pharmacology project makes formerly commercial software tools [PK-Sim®](http://www.open-systems-pharmacology.org/pk-sim) and [MoBi®](http://www.open-systems-pharmacology.org/mobi) available as freeware under GPLv2.
+This open source Systems Pharmacology project makes formerly commercial software tools [PK-Sim®](http://www.open-systems-pharmacology.org/pk-sim) and [MoBi®](http://www.open-systems-pharmacology.org/mobi) available as freeware under the [GPLv2 License](LICENSE).
 All source code goes public.

 We invite everyone in the field of Systems Pharmacology, be it in academia, industry or regulatory bodies, to use the platform.
 Active participation of computer and modeling & simulation scientists in the further development of the modeling & simulation platform, the incorporated systems models, processes for their qualifaction and application etc. is encouraged and highly welcome!
 Please follow the community’s activities in this GitHub project.